 “We want to be a national leader in this emerging industry,” Gov. M. Jodi Rell said in a Sept.
 2 press release.

 New Haven is playing a part in this statewide effort by creating an infrastructure for electric cars and will ideally become a regional hub for electric cars in the Northeast, Zinn said, estimating that there may be close to a dozen electric cars in use in the city.

 “Looking five to 10 years down the line, [electric cars] are where the industry is headed,” Zinn said.

-The city will monitor usage of the electric chargers for several months after their installation, West said.
+The city will monitor usage of the ev bays for several months after their installation, West said.
 If the chargers are being used, the city will consider installing more in more garages.